Center for Sustainability

 CAL POLY TEAM AWARDED 2019 DEMONSTRATION GRANT FROM CDFA HEALTHY SOILS PROGRAM

 August 2019 - A team of Cal Poly researchers has been awarded a second grant from the California Department of Food and Agriculture's (CDFA) Healthy Soils Program.
 The project will involve trials with various cover cropping practices, and will take place at the Cal Poly lemon orchard and the BeeSweet Citrus orchard, both in San Luis Obispo.
 The research team includes Cal Poly faculty and staff Charlotte Decock, Nicholas Babin, G.W.
 Bates, Craig Stubler and Johnny Rosecrans.
-Agricultural professionals will be invited to take part in demonstration field days at Cal Poly beginning in winter 2020.
+Agricultural professionals will be invited to take part in demonstration field days organized by the Center for Sustainability beginning in winter 2020.

 August 2019 - The Organic Farming Research and Education Foundation (OFRF) has announced the release of the first learning module in its online organic farming training series.
 This open educational resource is a joint effort between OFRF, the UC Sustainable Agriculture Research and Education Program (UC SAREP), and California Polytechnic State University in San Luis Obispo.